 Spotlight: Program Series with Philippe Kruchten – System Dependability

-By Philippe Kruchten, Director of UBC’s Master of Engineering Leadership in Dependable Software Systems.
+By Philippe Kruchten, former Program Director of the UBC Master of Engineering Leadership in Dependable Software Systems.

 Before 2015, the most significant developments in dependable software systems were concentrated in industries such as transportation, health care or nuclear power, where a system failure could be deadly or very costly.
 Most of these systems kept humans in the loop, and were kept reasonably small and isolated from other systems.